When is it Time to Start Vulnerability Assessment and Penetration Testing?

 The first is a deep understanding of the way a business is organized and currently operates at IT level.
 A risk assessment should tackle all the existing technological “links” between departments, on-premises and remote infrastructure and even external third-parties.

 If third parties are provided access to systems and networks, what are their security measures?
 The massive data breach at Target occurred because of the vulnerability of a third-party vendor.
 Any large enterprise using third-party vendors would be well-advised to demand that vulnerability testing occurs on their systems too.
-Use of third-party POS system, for example, caused breaches at a number of fast-food restaurants in 2017, and the result was on the black cyber market.
+Use of third-party POS system, for example, caused breaches at a number of fast-food restaurants in 2017, and the result was about 5 million credit/debit cards numbers up for sale on the black cyber market.

 Your in-house systems should be subjected to vulnerability testing as well.
 Are staff able to use their company devices for personal purposes?
 If you have not put information security systems in place to block personal use of company devices, then vulnerability testing will point this out and make recommendations.